AninditaBasu/pi-projects/topics/python_clock_chime.md

 import pygame
 ```

-This is where you import the libraries and packages needed for this project. {% include python_library.md %}
+This is where you import the libraries and packages that are needed for this project. {% include python_library.md %}

 Some libraries are included by default in every Python installation.
 The libraries called `time` and `datetime`, which are imported in the first two lines, are such libraries.
 Some other libraries are ones that you manually install in the virtual environment of your project.
 The `pygame` library is one such library.
-It is a library for handling multimedia files like the sound file you'll use in this project.
+It is a library for handling multimedia files like the sound file you use in this project.

 Take a look at this part of the code: